Reversible dynamics with closed time-like curves and freedom of choice: Characterization of multipartite process functions

 Now it is easy to see that if we fix the output $x_i$ before we fix the function $f_1$, we arrive at the same expression:

-Now, we can apply P[N-1] to show that if $(w^{f_1})^{x_i}$ is valid N-2 partite process function, then $w^{f_1}$ must be a valid N-1 partite process function.
+Now, we can apply $P[N-1]$ to show that if $(w^{f_1})^{x_i}$ is valid $N-2$ partite process function, then $w^{f_1}$ must be a valid $N-1$ partite process function.
 Finally, we can apply point (ii) of lemma \ref{lemma} to conclude that $w$ is a valid process function, thus completing the proof.

 \end{proof} Theorem \ref{fixedthm} can be applied as a simple framework to check if a multipartite function is indeed a valid process function.
-As we will see later, it is easier to apply theorem \ref{fixedthm} to verify a valid multipartite process function than check that condition \ref{condition2} is satisfied.
-The potential for the application of theorem \ref{fixedthm} as a method for verifying the validity of multipartite process functions can easily be seen by noticing that theorem \ref{fixedthm} implies that fixing the outputs of all regions except 2, reduces the remaining output reduced process function to a bipartite function.
+As we will see later, it is easier to apply Theorem \ref{fixedthm} to verify a valid multipartite process function than check that condition \eqref{condition2} is satisfied.
+The potential for the application of Theorem \ref{fixedthm} as a method for verifying the validity of multipartite process functions can easily be seen by noticing that Theorem \ref{fixedthm} implies that fixing the outputs of all regions except 2, reduces the remaining output reduced process function to a bipartite function.